 Limits on Medical Expense Deductions

-You can only deduct medical expenses that are above 7.5% of your Adjusted Gross Income (AGI).
-This is called an "AGI floor".
+For your 2018 return, you can deduct unreimbursed medical/dental expenses that are above 7.5% of your Adjusted Gross Income (AGI).

 Expenses That Are NOT Qualified Medical Deductions